natesales/pathvector-plugin-calico/README.md

-# Pathvector Calico Plugin
+# Pathvector Calico Plugin for version 5

-The `calico` plugin adds support for Calico BGP autoconfiguration to Pathvector.
+The `calico` plugin adds support for Calico BGP autoconfiguration to Pathvector version 5.

 ## Quickstart